RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/domainmanager.md

 ---
-title: "Domain Manager Service Configuration"
+title: "Domain Manager Service Configuration File"
-weight: 20
+weight: 30
 ---

 The REDHAWK Domain Manager service is controlled by files in the `/etc/redhawk/domains.d` directory.
 Default configuration parameters are stored in `/etc/redhawk/init.d/domain.defaults`.